oizin/oizin.github.io/index.md

 ## Welcome

-On this website you'll find blah blah ...
+On this website you'll find some posts and notes written by me, Oisín Fitzgerald.

 ## About me

-I'm currently blah blah ....
+I'm currently a PhD candidate at the Centre for Big Data Research at UNSW Sydney.